the-krafty-koder/mastering/notes/backend/messageQueues.md

          Polling ("pull API"): this way is highly inefficient and should be avoided in most cases.

 N/B
 A Dead Letter Queue (DLQ) is a special queue used in message-oriented middleware systems like RabbitMQ, Kafka, or AWS SQS to handle messages that cannot be processed successfully.
-It acts as a safety net, capturing messages that would otherwise be lost or repeatedly cause errors.
+It acts as a safety net, capturing messages that would otherwise be lost or repeatedly cause errors.jn

+# Asynchronous Result Handling

+After a background worker finishes a task, the system needs to deliver the result.
+There are three main strategies:

+Polling (Store-and-Retrieve) – Worker saves the result (e.g. in a DB or Redis), and the client checks status via a /status/:job_id endpoint.

+Webhooks/Callbacks – The worker calls a client-provided URL with the result when done.
+Good for real-time updates.

+Pub/Sub or WebSockets – The worker publishes a message to a channel (e.g. Redis, Kafka), and subscribers (like the frontend) get notified instantly.

+Use task IDs to track jobs.
+Persist results if you need retries, audits, or historical access.
+For short-lived data, Redis often works well.